TrellixVulnTeam/swahilipython_SCMU/Doc/library/shutil.rst

 .. function:: copymode(src, dst, *, follow_symlinks=True)

-   Copy the permission bits from *src* to *dst*.
+   Copy the permission bits kutoka *src* to *dst*.
 The file contents, owner, and group are unaffected.  *src* and *dst* are path-like objects or path names given as strings.
    If *follow_symlinks* is false, and both *src* and *dst* are symbolic links,